GameMakerDiscord/gmx-utils/README.md

  - `amend` for updating the JSDoc help information of your extension.
  - `exmacros` for extracting macros from the source files and inserting them into the IDE. (see [Macros (Constants)](https://docs2.yoyogames.com/source/_build/3_scripting/3_gml_overview/6_scope.html))

+## Getting Started

-## Downloads
+### Downloads

-You can download the pre-built executable from https://github.com/GameMakerDiscord/gmx-utils/releases. (`gmx-utils.zip`)
+You can download pre-built executables from the available [releases](https://github.com/GameMakerDiscord/gmx-utils/releases). (`gmx-utils.zip`)

-### Getting Started
+### Installing

+The zip file contains everything you should need, so there is no installation needed.
-Once you have a binary, you can simply call it using `gmx-utils` in windows cmd, or `./gmx-utils` in Bash.

-Add the exe to your PATH for easy use.
+You can simply call the tool using `gmx-utils` in the windows command line.
+Add the exe to your environment `PATH` for easy use.

-## Requirements
+### Requirements
  - Visual Studio
  - Visual Basic .NET
  - Newtonsoft JSON v12.0.2